Spousal Maintenance Attorney in Colorado

 - Contributions of one spouse to the marital assets or career of the other spouse

 Spousal support is primarily to be based on the needs of the requesting spouse and the ability of the other spouse to pay maintenance.
 Marital fault is not a factor for a court considering a request for spousal maintenance.
 However, a judge may consider factors such as intentional "wasting" of the marital estate during the divorce process or the fiscal responsibility of each party.

-Calculation of Alimony Payments
+Calculation of Maintenance Payments

 The guidelines for calculating the amount of spousal maintenance are primarily based on the gross monthly income of the parties and the duration of the marriage.
 Courts have the discretion to award more or less than the amount recommended in Colorado's guidelines for spousal support.
 Spousal maintenance guidelines are primarily advisory and are not as binding on courts as the guidelines for calculating child support.

 Guidelines recommend ordering an amount of maintenance based on a couple's adjusted gross income minus the income of the spouse who is requesting maintenance multiplied by 40 percent.
 This formula only applies where the current income of both spouses is $20,000 per month or less.
 This is only a recommended amount but gives judges and attorneys some guidelines for calculating how much spousal maintenance should be awarded.

 Colorado statutes provide a formula for calculating the recommended duration of spousal support that only applies to marriages that lasted longer than three years.
 The recommended multiplier starts at 31 percent for marriages that lasted three years and gradually increases until the duration for temporary support is for half the marriage.